Dick's Pittsburgh Marathon 2026 · Pittsburgh, PA

 Pittsburgh in May is notoriously variable — runners have raced in cold drizzle and warm sunshine in the same decade.
 Here's what recent years looked like.

 The Dick's Pittsburgh Marathon runs on the first Sunday of May, when Pittsburgh's weather is genuinely unpredictable.
-Morning temperatures at the Grant Street start typically range from the mid-40s°F to the low 60s°F. The city's river valley topography means humidity tends to run higher than open-terrain races, and afternoon warmth can arrive faster than forecast once the sun clears the downtown buildings.
-Plan for variability — the hills are the same regardless of temperature, but warm, humid conditions will amplify their effect on your pace.
+Morning temperatures at the downtown start typically range from the mid-40s°F to the low 60s°F. The city's river valley topography means humidity tends to run higher than open-terrain races, and afternoon warmth can arrive faster than forecast once the sun clears the downtown buildings.
+Plan for variability — the hills are the same regardless of temperature, but warm, humid conditions will amplify the effect of the mile 12 climb on your pace.

 Year Start Temp Finish Temp Humidity Wind Conditions Notable